cdapio/cdap/cdap-docs/introduction/source/index.rst

 Building Real World Applications
 ================================
 - Build Data Applications using simple-to-use CDAP APIs
-- Compose complex applications consisting of Workflow, MapReduce, Realtime DAGs (Tigon) and Services
+- Compose complex applications consisting of workflow, MapReduce, Realtime DAGs (Tigon) and Services
 - Build using a collection of pre-defined data pattern libraries
 - Deploy and manage complex data applications such as Web Applications